Page created on September 14, 2021. Last updated on April 10, 2022 at 12:03

 For introduction, epidemiology, and etiology, see the corresponding pathology 2 topic.
+For clinical features, diagnosis and evaluation, and medical treatment, see the corresponding internal medicine topic.

 Proper evaluation and staging are essential to determine the resectability of the disease.
 Only around 1/3 of patients are operated on.